Dipl.Ök. Mag.a Asetila Köstinger CMC CEC

 Founder & Partner — CEO

-Asetila is serial entrepreneur and a positive, energetic and multi-passionate enterprise facilitator and innovation manager with considerable international experience.
+Asetila is an innovation economist and a positive, energetic impact entrepreneur with considerable international experience.

-After her studies in International Business at the University of Vienna she developed her career in international cooperation and SME competitiveness.
+After her Master studies s at the University of Vienna she developed her career in international cooperation and SME competitiveness.
 She has worked and lived in many countries as a strategy consultant and expert in different private ventures, start-ups ecosystems and multidisciplinary international projects.

 Additionally she is a Certified Management Consultant, Certified agile Profesional, Certified Export Consultant, Certified adult trainer, multilingual public speaker and lecturer in different Universities in many countries.